How do you know if someone is a runner? I’m surprised you have to ask because our non-stop chatter about it is usually quick giveaway!

 - You own more running shoes than regular shoes (ok more running shoes than shoes owned by the rest of your family).

 - Your running gear costs more than the rest of your wardrobe (and you don’t even care).

 - You know the difference between feeling like you can’t and knowing you’re out of gas (because you’ve been there, done that).

-- You can’t wait for vacation because it means extra time to run (and often new places to run).
+- You can’t wait for vacation because it means extra time to find new running routes in new places.

 - You understand words like fartlek, pronation, Pose method (and you love to talk about them).

 - You wake up earlier on Saturday to run than for work on Monday (and you don’t even mind).

 - You know it’ s a lie every time you say this is my last….(the memories fade and registration buttons are so enticing)